respawnRW/writeups-HTB_BIZ25/blockchain/blockout/README.md

 Key functions of the blockchain application:

-✅requestQuotaIncrease(uint8 amount) → increase delivery quota by paying 4 ether.
+- requestQuotaIncrease(uint8 amount) → increase delivery quota by paying 4 ether.
-✅requestPowerDelivery(uint256 amount, uint8 gatewayId) → triggers the “delivering” status.
+- requestPowerDelivery(uint256 amount, uint8 gatewayId) → triggers the “delivering” status.
-✅registerGateway() → adds a new gateway, costs 20 ether.
+- registerGateway() → adds a new gateway, costs 20 ether.
-✅infrastructureSanityCheck() → recalculates the healthy percentage of gateways.
+- infrastructureSanityCheck() → recalculates the healthy percentage of gateways.

 When analyzing the smart contract’s source code, the following function makes it clear it’s 4 ethers.